- Shallow reef flats teeming with GTs, coral trout and red bass

-The trips fishing Princess Charlotte Bay are run through out the year from February to March and September through to December.
-This is so that we can take advantage of the typically more stable wind patterns at that time of year to access this areas, and also so that we’re there for the start of the runoff season for barramundi in the creek systems of Princess Charlotte Bay.
+The trips fishing Princess Charlotte Bay are run throughout the year from February to March and September through to December.
+This is so that we can take advantage of the typically more stable wind patterns at that time of year to access these areas, and also so that we’re there for the start of the run-off season for barramundi in the creek systems of Princess Charlotte Bay.

-Offshore reefs, sand cays, inshore islands, headlands and creeks – so much to explore, and seeing it all in one trip rarely happens due to the enormous diversity of options.
+Offshore reefs, sand cays, inshore islands, headlands and creeks – with so much to explore, seeing it all in one trip rarely happens due to the enormous diversity of options.

 There’s the Flinders Island group to explore, and the amazing outer reef sand cays to walk with a light spin rod, endless reef flats to drift and cast, and reef passages to troll or jig.